ankushkanungo/assignment/README.md

 ### Primary

-- Saas platform supporting multiple carriers.
+- SaaS platform supporting multiple carriers.
 - Provides an ability to track users and actions performed by the users.
+- Supports creating roles and assigning roles to the users.
 - Supports add/modify rules and assigning rules to the specific roles.
-- Supports creating roles and assigning roles to the users.
-- Restricting user action based on a policy (rules, roles, actions)
+- Restricting user action based on a generated/downloaded policy at the client(rules, roles, actions)
 - Provide real time dashboard to monitor the system for threats.

 ### Secondary